symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

 Background
 **********

 :doc:`Metadata <../../concepts/metadata>`  transactions are stored on the blockchain.
 Once a transaction is included in a block—and the block receives enough confirmations—it is not possible to modify the record without invalidating the whole chain.

 What we can do to update a metadata entry is to announce a second metadata transaction.
 This action will record a new transaction while keeping the history immutable.
-However, how can we retrieve the latest metadata value assigned to an asset without querying the whole chain?
-Catapult makes this possible by keeping a copy of the **newest value** assigned to a metadata entry as a **state**.
+However, how can we retrieve the latest metadata value assigned to an asset without querying the whole chain? |codename| makes this possible by keeping a copy of the **newest value** assigned to a metadata entry as a **state**.

 This guide shows you how to **update a metadata entry** attached to an account.
 However, you could follow a similar approach to update namespace and mosaic metadata entries.

 *************
 Prerequisites